nyu-mll/msgs/README.md

 #### An example of how to run the pretraining:

+Our pretraining code is based on Fairseq.
 To reproduce the pretraining of roberta-med-small-1M-1, use the following commands:
 ```
 PYTHONPATH=./fairseq